 Invokana KDA Injury Claims

 Hundreds of Invokana DKA injury claims are now underway.
-This past December, an Alabama woman sued the makers of Invokana, Janssen Pharmaceuticals, claiming the company withheld information about the full risks associated with taking the drug.
+In December 2015, an Alabama woman sued Invokana’s manufacturer, Janssen Pharmaceuticals.
+The plaintiff claimed Janssen withheld information about all possible medication complications as well as Invokana side effects.
 According to the suit, Janssen, a subsidiary of Johnson & Johnson, concealed information about Invokana’s risks.
 A short time after starting the drug, the plaintiff, Luana Collie, developed Invokana DKA.

-As a result, the FDA announced new Invokana label requirements.
-Labels must now include warnings about potential Invokana DKA risks.
+As a result, the FDA announced new Invokana warning label requirements shortly afterwards.
+Labels must now include warnings about potential Invokana DKA risks as well as doubled potential for toe, leg and foot amputations.
 Most importantly, clear information about health risks may save lives.
 Now, patients should watch for any Invokana DKA symptoms.
 If you suffer them yourself, seek immediate medical attention before speaking to a lawyer about your options.

 Interested in checking your own eligibility for a cash settlement from the manufacturer?
 To see if you may qualify for financial compensation, fill out your free case review form today.